saxxi/Jquery-SelectAddRem/README.markdown

-SelectAddRem
+SelectAddRem (jQuery plugin)
 ======

-Collects all dropdown menu and permits adding and removing options by their value.
-As other css methods were not working for hiding select options we tried through js.
+Cross-browser solution to hide / show options in a select.

 In specific:

-* found "select > option display:none" buggy on IE
+* found "select > option display:none" not supported in IE, Safari, Chrome
 * "select > option visibility:hidden" was leaving height issue